 Method and Findings

 The three general and exploratory approaches used in the project are: “1.
 Map out the affective lines; 2.
 Create new links; and 3.
 Become non-autonomous” (p.
 294).
 These establish a close link between theory and method, and in a way make it easier to discuss the challenges in the project.
-If we continue based on the line that Deleuze and Guattari’s philosophy deals primarily with concept creation, it is not far-fetched to imagine that their tools can be used to create the concepts we need to understand and analyse artistic practice.
+If we continue based on the line that Deleuze and Guattari’s philosophy here deals with concept creation, it is not far-fetched to imagine that their tools can be used to create the concepts we need to understand and analyse artistic practice.
 The question is whether the result of that process first and foremost is knowledge about art or whether it is philosophy, but regardless of the answer the result may have some validity as research.
 Another challenge stemming from this use of method is that, for obvious reasons, theory, method and results can begin to blend together in a way that undermines the conceptual stability.
 Nevertheless, this is a relevant way to treat method and theory in artistic research.
 In Stjerna’s dissertation, the way she builds up the theoretical and methodological framework largely harmonises with how, in my previously mentioned essay “Thinking in Practice”, I propose that the prevailing understanding of the relationship between theory, method and practice needs to be reformulated.
 Even if Stjerna does not describe it explicitly, my understanding is that she formulates a definition of the term “sound art” and its ontological foundations by correlating her own experience as a practitioner with a philosophical and musicological explication of how the term has become established.17

 Nor do any problems emerge in the dissertation having to do with a negative blending together.
 This may be in part because Stjerna is so careful and extremely consistent in her use of the terms.
 In addition, it should not not be forgotten that the theory in Before Sound is in large part related to the contextualisation and positioning given in Chapter Two, “Contextualisation: Artistic Strategies Within the Field”.
-This kind of contextualisation is sometimes overlooked in artistic dissertations, which can lead to the artistic results being difficult to judge: if it is uncertain which artistic field the artist/researcher is working in, it can be hard to correlate the artistic results to the field of art generally.
+This kind of contextualisation is sometimes overlooked in artistic dissertations, which can lead to the artistic results being difficult to judge: if it is unclear which artistic field the artist/researcher is working in, it can be hard to correlate the artistic results to the field of art generally.
 The same problem arises if the field that is described is too disparate or comprehensive or too narrow.